tquiggle/OctoBox/README.md

 average is less than 0.1 and the CPU is around 98% idle.
 If you never intend to connect your OctoBox to a keyboard and mouse, you can save some resources by disabling the graphical user interface.
 This can be done from the octobox-setup script

+## Configure a camera for video<a name="ConfigureCamera">

+The OctoBox comes with mjpg_streamer installed but not enabled.
+You can enable the service and set the resolution and frame rate from the

 ![top](screenshots/top.png)